LilianaEverett/w07_weekend_homework_API_news_app/README.md

 ## Brief

-Your task is to create an application that makes a request to an API and displays the data.
+Create an application that makes a request to an API and displays the data.

 ### MVP: